Typist01/sparta-simulator/README.md

 **SOLUTION**
 We completed the tasks that where issued.
 New trainees get put on a waiting list and the oldest trainees on the waiting list have a higher priority!
 The main issue here is that the trainees were not distributed equally across all centers.
-The main way we fixed this issue was the use of the debugger and the help of out fellow colleagues.
+The way we fixed this issue was the use of the debugger and the help from fellow colleagues.

 **Final Photos**